-Getting sick of installing the same old Olive or Magnolia tree over and over again?
-It’s time to get out of your rut and consider some of the other great tree options that we grow at Pacific Nurseries.
+Are you getting tired of installing the same old Olive or Magnolia tree over and over again?
+It’s time to get out of your rut and consider some other uncommon trees that we grow at Pacific Nurseries.

 On the top of my list for San Francisco is Michellia champaca alba.
 When this beauty blossoms, the perfume is extraordinary and it prefers to be out of the wind.
 As a small evergreen, growing 10 – 20 feet tall with large glossy leaves, it blooms intermittently year round with the heaviest bloom in the winter and summer seasons.
 Once you smell its fragrance in bloom, it’s hard to forget!